iterative/dvc.org/content/docs/dvclive/ml-frameworks/tensorflow.md

 metrics and one single `Live.next_step()` call to indicate that the epoch has ended.

-To ilustrate with some code, extracted from the [official TensorFlow guide](https://www.tensorflow.org/guide/keras/writing_a_training_loop_from_scratch):
+let's consider the following example, extracted from the [official TensorFlow guide](https://www.tensorflow.org/guide/keras/writing_a_training_loop_from_scratch):

 ```git